 When an attorney is not assigned to this role, a court-appointed special advocate (CASA) volunteer often steps in.
 This person has undergone special training from judges and attorneys in your area that will serve on a volunteer basis to fulfill the responsibilities of a guardian ad litem.
 These folks do everything I outlined above- conducting interviews, advising the court, and sending periodic updates to the judge- but are not attorneys.

 What is mediation?

-Within the life of your child’s CPS case you and the other parties to the case will have an opportunity to attend something called mediation.
-A mediator is the person who actually runs the mediation session.
-Mediation is a formalized settlement process where all the parties to your case attend a meeting in which the purpose is to determine whether or not a settlement can be reached in your child’s case.
+Within the life of your child's CPS case, you and the other parties to the case will have an opportunity to attend something called mediation.
+A mediator is a person who runs the mediation session.
+Mediation is a formalized settlement process where all the parties to your case attend a meeting in which the purpose is to determine whether or not a settlement can be reached in your child's case.
 The mediator assists by attempting to help the parties work out any problems that may exist and to attempt to provide context on what a judge is likely to do if the case should proceed to a trial.

 The importance of confidentiality in a CPS case

 It should not be lost on you that by beginning an investigation into you, your child, and your family, CPS is collecting a great deal of information about all of you and then transmitting that information into writing that will be kept in CPS records for years to come.
 Much of this information is the sort that I'm sure you would like to remain private and not part of a public record.
 This can range from information about the allegations against you or your spouse to birthdates, social security numbers, etc. Remember that just because this information is private and sensitive does not mean that CPS cannot ask you for it.